grease-xmr/grease/docs/introduction.md

 That's not to say that some hitherto undiscovered insight won't allow this in future, but for the short and medium-term at least, any kind of state management for Monero transactions or UTXOs would have to be stored off-chain.

-It makes the most sense to store this off-chain state on another decentralised, private protocol.
+It makes the most sense to store this off-chain state on another decentralized, private protocol.
 Zero-knowledge Rollup blockchains (ZKR) fit the bill nicely.

 It's the goal of this project to marry Monero (for private money) with a ZK-rollup chain (for private state management) to create a proof-of-concept Monero payment channel for Monero.

 ### Enter Grease
 Grease is a proof-of-concept Monero payment channel that uses a ZK-rollup chain for off-chain state management.

 It aims to tackle the use cases that are exemplified by the following scenarios:

 #### Rapid point-of-sale
 Alice is a customer of Bob's bar.
-Alice will be making multiple purposes throughout an evening.
-She opens a channel at the beginning of the evening with a certain amount of Monero, and can make instant purchases against it until she and Bob mutually closes it at the end of the evening and the final settlement is recorded on-chain.
+Alice will be making multiple purchases throughout an evening.
+She opens a channel at the beginning of the evening with a certain amount of Monero, and can make instant purchases against it until she and Bob mutually close the channel at the end of the evening and the final settlement is recorded on the Monero chain.

 #### Micro-transactions
 Bob owns a Monero-enabled arcade.
 Dave can open a channel and play dozens, or hundreds of games until his balance runs out.
 Each payment is instant and secure, does not bloat the Monero blockchain, and is completely private.
 Some games might offer rebate prizes which can be pushed straight back into the channel.

 #### Private and anonymous content consumption
 Erica's online newspaper utilizes a pay-per-view model.
 Instead of a monthly subscription fee, users open a channel with their maximum "reading budget" and instantly and seamlessly pay for each article they read.
 No accounts, no KYC and no email addresses are required.
-At the end of the month, users can close the channel to settle their bills, or opt to reset balance to reset their budget for the next month without closing the channel by performing an onchain swap.
-That is to say that if Fred has read 100 articles at 0.0005 XMR each, and has sent 0.05 XMR down the channel, he can pay 0.05 XMR on-chain, and Erica pushes that amount back up the channel, effectively resetting the state.
+At the end of the month, users can close the channel to settle their bills, or default opt to continue their balance to the next month without closing the channel (and hence performing an onchain swap with the associated XMR fees).
+That is to say that if Fred has read 100 articles at 0.0005 XMR each, and has sent 0.05 XMR down the channel, he can pay 0.05 XMR on-chain, and Erica pushes that amount back up the channel, effectively resetting the state for the new month.
+This provides the ability to have a combination of the use-or-lose minimum fee plus À la carte options which is standard in legacy subscription models.

 ### Why does another chain have to be involved?
 Offline payment channels necessarily require a trustless state management mechanism.
-Typically,
-the scripting features for a given blockchain allow for this state to be managed directly.
+Typically, the scripting features for a given blockchain allow for this state to be managed directly.
 However, Monero's primary design goals are privacy and fungibility.
 Attaching state to UTXOs would create a heterogeneity that threatens these goals.
+(Fungibility is more important than specialty for maintaining privacy.)

 The state does not have to be managed on the same chain though.
 Any place where the state is
 * available,